Briinex/Virtual-Diva-Desktop/README.md

 `pip install pygame`

 ## Recent changes:
-Just added the whole thing
+Removed expression functions

+Added the reset function
 ## Things I'm working on
 Some actual movement, wobbling, vtuber model support, will probably completely scrach the code to not use PyGame because it's not really efficient for this kind of a thing(probably...)
 ## Author notes